mussol/100-days-of-code/log.md

 ### Day 67: May 20, 2017

 Finished the color game.
 I'm thrilled, even if after all it was a code-along.
 The key: small steps, one feature at a time.

+### Day 68: May 21, 2017

+Had very few time but still read some articles online.

+### Day 69: May 22, 2017

+Spent this one day (some 6 hours?) cloning a webpage from scratch using bootstrap.
+It's a rather simple blog type page with a navigation bar, text, image and header.
+This challenge came from homework day 2 of lambda school's mini bootcamp on basic html/css/js currently ongoing.
+A good exercise for practice, despite its aparent simplicity not all features were that easy for me yet...

+### Day 70: May 23, 2017

+Learning jQuery.
+Very good explanation from Colt (Udemy's bootcamp), particularly about the differences between jQuery and plain JS as well as the whys of using one or the other.
+Highly recommend it.
+Did some coding practice along with the class.

+### Day 71: May 24, 2017

+Finished the todo list page (code along with the bootcamp).
+Made a point to try to code each of the features before watching the teacher's explanations and some wored very well.
+Good exercise.
+We used jQuery, html and css.
+Also started the YDKJS book on 'this' and prototypes.

+### Day 72: May 25, 2017

+Back to reading a bit of YDKJS.

+### Day 73: May 26, 2017

+Worked on refactoring my simple random quotes app.
+I lack design ideas!
+Need to finish the tweet button which for now doesn't work properly.